-Secondary outcomes are supplementary outcomes monitored to help interpret the results of the primary outcome or increase the amount of information obtained through the conduction of a study (Ferreira & Patino, 2017).
-Interestingly, clinical studies assessing the performance of soft-tissue graft substitutes in peri-implant softtissue augmentation in the past 10 years have predominantly considered gain of mucosal thickness or volume and keratinized mucosa width as primary outcomes.
-Management of peri-implant soft-tissue dehiscences and understanding the significance of the supracrestal tissue height around dental implants, originally referred to as "periimplant biologic width" (Berglundh & Lindhe, 1996; Berglundh et al., 1991), have become a relevant topic of research interest in recent years.
-This would explain why changes in facial mucosal margin position (recession) and supracrestal tissue height were also frequently reported as primary outcomes in the selected literature.
+Assessment and interpretation of outcomes are essential components of clinical research.
+Broadly, there are two types of clinical research outcomes: primary and secondary.
+The primary outcome is the most relevant variable to answer the main research question.
+Depending on their design, number of hypotheses, and objectives, some studies may have more than one primary outcome, as was the case in some of the studies selected in this systematic review.
+The primary outcome(s) should be used a priori to determine the minimum number of participants required to achieve statistical power and a posteriori to either reject or accept the study hypothesis.
+Secondary outcomes are supplementary outcomes monitored to help interpret the results of the primary outcome or increase the amount of information obtained through a study (Ferreira & Patino, 2017).
+Interestingly, clinical studies assessing the performance of soft tissue graft substitutes in peri-implant soft tissue augmentation in the past 10 years have predominantly considered gain of MT or volume and KMW as the primary outcome.
+Management of peri-implant soft tissue dehiscences and understanding the significance of the STH around dental implants, originally referred to as "peri-implant biologic width" (Berglundh et al., 1991; Berglundh & Lindhe, 1996), have become a relevant topic of research interest in recent years.
+This would explain why changes in facial mucosal margin position (recession) and STH were also frequently reported as primary outcomes in the selected literature.

-Data analysis with a focus on primary outcome measures and methods of assessments revealed that clinical methods (e.g., use of periodontal probes, calipers, and endodontic files) were most often employed in the past 10 years.
-This may be associated with the fact that these traditional methods are part of daily clinical practice and have been used for decades in the field of mucogingival surgeries as part of the conventional clinical examination (Bachmann & Bernimoulin, 1980; Diedrich et al., 1972; Edel, 1974; Friedman, 1962; de Trey & Bernimoulin, 1980).
-Consequently, clinical assessments served as a primary outcome in approximately 60% of the articles selected in the present systematic review.
+Data analysis with a focus on primary outcome measures and methods of assessments revealed that clinical methods (e.g., use of periodontal probes, callipers, and endodontic files) were most often employed in the past 10 years.
+This may be associated with the fact that these traditional methods are part of daily clinical practice and have been used for decades in the field of mucogingival surgeries as part of the conventional clinical examination (Friedman, 1962; Diedrich et al., 1972: Edel, 1974: Bachmann & Bernimoulin, 1980: de Trev & Bernimoulin, 1980).
+Consequently, clinical assessments served as primary outcome in nearly 60% of the articles selected in the present systematic review.
 However, while these methods are well established, have been validated, and are associated with low cost and simple logistics, they also are limited to some extent as they do not allow capturing the entire extent of the therapeutic effect of some surgical interventions.
-This is particularly critical for interventions primarily aimed at modifying the periimplant soft-tissue contour as clinical measurements based on the use of analog instruments do not permit a reliable 3D assessment of the outcomes (e.g., volume changes).
+This is particularly critical for interventions primarily aimed at modifying the peri-implant soft tissue contour, as clinical measurements based on the use of analogue instruments do not permit a reliable three-dimensional (3D) assessment of the outcomes (e.g., volume changes).

-Technological advancements have derived into the implementation of digital assessment methods, such as linear and threedimensional analyses of STL files obtained from the digitization of casts or intraoral surface scanning (Bienz et al., 2017; Pirc et al., 2021; Windisch et al., 2007).
-Such analyses accounted for approximately 10% of the methods of choice to assess the primary outcome in the selected articles.
-The main benefits of digital assessment methods based on STL file analyses are a reduction in measurement errors, a higher reproducibility and reliability, and their non-invasiveness (Couso-Queiruga et al., 2021; Schneider et al., 2014).
-A progressive shift from clinical toward digital imaging methods for the assessment of outcomes can be expected in future years in this area of research.
+Technological advancements have derived into the implementation of digital assessment methods, such as linear and 3D analyses of STL files obtained from digitization of casts or intra-oral surface scanning (Windisch et al., 2007; Bienz et al., 2017; Pirc et al., 2021).
+Such analyses accounted for nearly 10% of the methods of choice to assess the primary outcome in the selected articles.
+The main benefits of digital assessment methods based on STL file analyses are a reduction in measurement errors, higher reproducibility and reliability, and their non-invasiveness (Schneider et al., 2014; Couso-Queiruga et al., 2021).
+A progressive shift from clinical towards digital imaging methods for assessment of outcomes can be expected in future years in this area of research.